X-Ry/x-ry.github.io/_pages/about.md

 Hi!
-I'm Ryan Newkirk, a senior in college from Chicago currently attending [Northwestern University](https://www.northwestern.edu/) pursuing a Bachelors and Masters degree in Computer Science.
-Over Summer 2022 and Summer 2023 I worked at at [Square](https://squareup.com/us/en) (part of Block Inc)!
+I'm Ryan Newkirk, a senior in college from Chicago currently attending [Northwestern University](https://www.northwestern.edu/) pursuing a Bachelors and Masters degree with a Major in Computer Science and a Minor in Data Science and Engineering.
+Over Summer 2022 and Summer 2023 I worked at at [Square](https://squareup.com/us/en)!